jennynicoleaustin/in-prep/S20 - React Router Advance Project/Notes.md

     - react will take any data that you return within a loader function and make it available on that page & any other pages you may need it.
     - response object = object with events property (= array of events)
   - React router will check if a promise has been returned and get that data for you.
+- Where can you get access to the data events?
+  - at the page which the loader property is attached
+  - any element lower than the page that holds the loader property